jayphelps/rollup/README.md

 ## License

-Not that there's any code here at the time of writing, but this project is released under the MIT license.
+This project is released under the MIT license.